Moonlight Canyon Trail

 Getting to Moonlight Canyon Trail

 Moonlight Canyon Trail begins inside Agua Caliente County Park, located off County Route S2 in the southern section of Anza-Borrego Desert State Park.
-From San Diego, take I-8 east to the Sunrise Highway exit, then continue north before connecting to Old Highway 80 and eventually S2.
-The park entrance is well signed.
+From San Diego, take I-8 east to the the town of Ocotillo, and exit onto Route S2.
+Follow S2 northwest for about 30 miles to arrive at Agua Caliente County Park.

-Parking is available in the day-use lot near the campground entrance.
+Parking is available in the day-use lot near the campground entrance and at the caravan area of the campground.
 Day-use fees apply.
 Because this trail originates within a county campground, expect more visitors on weekends and holidays.
-Restrooms, water, and shaded picnic areas are available, making it a convenient option for families or those new to desert hiking.
+Restrooms, water, and shaded picnic areas are available in the campground, making it a convenient option for families or those new to desert hiking.

 The Trail

-The slot section is short but scenic, offering easy scrambling over small boulders and dry streambeds.
-After passing through the narrowest stretch, the canyon opens into a broader wash.
+After passing through the narrowest stretch, part of which is lushly wooded with reeds and palms, the canyon opens into a broader wash.
 The trail curves gently back toward the campground, completing the loop.

 Wildlife sightings may include quail, jackrabbits, and—if you’re out early—bighorn sheep in the surrounding hills.
 Spring brings a chance for wildflower blooms following wet winters.

-This is an easy hike suitable for most visitors, but hikers should still carry water and be mindful of desert temperatures.
-The trail is exposed outside the canyon’s narrowest section.
+This is an easy hike suitable for most visitors, but hikers should still carry water and be mindful of the desert’s high temperatures.